Empowering the next generation of lawyers

 - Programs for Diversity and Success

-AccessLex Institute is currently seeking a Director – Programs for Diversity and Success, whose mission is to identify and promote the most promising approaches to diversity pipeline development for law school students and improved rates of completion of the law school curriculum and bar exam.
-The Director will serve as the senior diversity subject matter expert for the Center.
-In that capacity, s/he will lead a growing and national set of research, grant-making, and partnership-building activities in order to identify and promote interventions that have the greatest promise of (1) improving access to law schools for students from historically underrepresented or minority groups and from economically disadvantaged backgrounds and (2) supporting those students in their journeys to complete their degrees and become successful legal professionals.
+AccessLex Institute is currently seeking a Director – Academic Success and Bar Passage Programs, whose mission is to oversee the comprehensive development and execution of initiatives that measurably improve graduation and passage rates for law school and the bar exam.
+The Director will serve as a senior subject matter expert for the Center, and in that capacity, s/he will lead a growing and national set of research, grant-making, and partnership-building activities in order to identify and promote interventions that have the greatest promise of supporting those students in their journeys to complete their degrees and become successful legal professionals.

-The ideal Director – Programs for Diversity and Success will have:
+The ideal Director – Programs for Academic Success and Bar Passage Programs will have:

 - 8 to 10 years of professional experience in research and/or program development; some experience working in a non-profit setting is preferred.

-- Sophisticated knowledge of at least one of the issue areas of Programs for Diversity and Success (i.e., diversity pipeline building and/or student support); knowledge of issues related to diversity within higher education is preferred.
+- Sophisticated knowledge of at least one of the issue areas of Programs for Academic Success and Bar Passage programs; knowledge of student support programs within higher education is preferred.